Cafe-GameDev/AudioCafe/docs/audio_manifest.md

 # Audio Manifest

-The `AudioManifest` is a `Resource` (`.tres` file) that acts as a centralized catalog for all audio resources managed by the AudioCafe plugin.
+The `AudioManifest` is a `Resource` (`.tres` file) that acts as a centralized catalog for all audio resources managed by the AudioManager plugin.
 It provides a single point of access for mapping audio keys to their corresponding generated `AudioStream` resources, facilitating runtime access and export optimization.

 ## Key Properties